Misdeal (cards)

 A misdeal in card games is an error by the dealer which calls for a re-deal and/or a penalty.
 The rules for a misdeal and penalty vary according to the game.
 A misdeal is sometimes called by miscounting, or when two cards stick together.
 Sometimes, when a misdeal is detected, a new hand is dealt.
 In most games a misdeal, and recall of the cards, does not prevent the same player dealing again.

-There are specific misdeal rules in e.g. Pinochle, Spades, and Euchre.
+Sometimes game book authors or tournament organisers may lay down specific misdeal rules in e.g. Pinochle, Spades, and Euchre.